Roll20/roll20-api-scripts/ConditionTracker/DEVELOPERS.md

 When adding or editing translations:

+1. If the locale is incomplete, run `npm run sync-locales` first.
+Use `npm run regenerate-locales` when you want every string refreshed, or target one locale with `-- --locale=<code>` or a positional locale argument.
-1. Update the relevant file under `src/locales/locale/`.
+2. Update the relevant file under `src/locales/locale/`.
-2. Keep translation keys aligned with `src/locales/locale/en-US.js`, which is the fallback when a key is missing.
+3. Keep translation keys aligned with `src/locales/locale/en-US.js`, which is the fallback when a key is missing.
-3. For incorrect translated output, edit the matching section:
+4. For incorrect translated output, edit the matching section:
    - `conditions`, `condNames`, and `templates` for Turn Tracker text and apply/remove announcements.
    - `ui` for chat cards, menus, buttons, warnings, config, and help messages.
    - `handout` for the generated help handout and help-card tables that reuse handout content.
    - `languageNames` for the available-translations list when that locale is active.
-4. Update `src/locales/metadata.js` only if the locale list, aliases, text direction, flag label, or translation file path changes.
+5. Update `src/locales/metadata.js` only if the locale list, aliases, text direction, flag label, or translation file path changes.
-5. Run `npm run format` and `npm run build`.
+6. Run `npm run format` and `npm run build`.
-6. In Roll20, verify `!condition-tracker --config language <locale>`, `!condition-tracker --help`, and `!condition-tracker --reinstall-handout`.
+7. In Roll20, verify `!condition-tracker --config language <locale>`, `!condition-tracker --help`, and `!condition-tracker --reinstall-handout`.

 ## Saved Effects Architecture